k9spud/appswipe/README.md

 `ALT-F` Opens the app menu.

-What's New in v1.1.40?
+What's New in v1.1.41?
 ======================

 New tabs/window management.
 Now you can drag and drop a tab from one window to another, just like modern web browsers.

-Right click or long press the "Open New Tab" button (the one with a circled '+' symbol) to access the window management menu.
-You can rename each browser window to whatever name you'd like to remember it by, close the window, and later re-open that window with all of it's multiple tabs intact.
-Saved windows are still remembered even if you exit and re-start the app.
-Window maximized state should now save and restore properly, including keeping the correct unmaximized window size intact if the window is maximized.
+Right click or long press the "Open New Tab" button to access the window management menu.
+You can rename each browser window to whatever name you'd like to remember it by.
+Close the window, and later re-open that window with all of it's multiple tabs intact.
+Saved windows are still remembered even when you exit and re-start the app.
+Window maximized state now restores properly, including keeping the correct unmaximized window size intact when the window is maximized.

-This is very useful for categorizing groups of related apps together for looking at later.
-It helps reduce memory usage and desktop clutter when closing windows that you aren't working on right now.
-When you're finally completely done with a window and it's tabs, use "Discard Window" to permanently close and forget the window.
+The new tabs/window management is good for categorizing groups of related apps together for looking at later.
+It helps reduce memory usage and screen clutter when closing windows that aren't important right now.
+When you're finallycompletely done with a window and it's tabs, use "Discard Window" to permanently close the window.

-Note: if you simply close a window, it is saved for later use, but only if it has multiple tabs open.
-If you close a window that has only one tab open, it is assumed that what you really mean is that you don't care about that one open tab anymore, so the window is automatically permanently discarded.
+Note: if you simply close a window (rather than "Discard"), the window is saved for later use, but only if it has multiple tabs open.
+If you close a window that has only one tab open, it is assumed that what you really mean is that you don't care about that one tab anymore, so the window is automatically permanently discarded.

 USE flags are now hyperlinked when viewing an app.
-Clicking the USE flag links brings up descriptions for the USE flag and other apps that accept a USE flag by the same name.
+Clicking a USE flag link brings up descriptions for the USE flag and other apps that accept a USE flag by the same name.

-When right clicking on whitespace while viewing an app in the browser, an alternative "Who depends on this?" reverse dependencies command has been added.
+An alternative "Who depends on this?" reverse dependencies command has been added.
 This one uses the `qdepends` command from `portage-utils` instead of `equery depends.` `qdepends` seems to be blazingly fast compared to `equery,` and it usually provides equally good info.
+Right click in the whitespace (not on an hyperlink) when viewing an app to access this alternate reverse dependencies lookup.

 Added new "Install & rebuild reverse dependencies" command to app install right click menu.
 This option can sometimes come in handy when `emerge` refuses to install an app because of dependency conflicts.

-Now automatically keyword unmasks apps in /etc/portage/package.accept_keywords/appswipe.tmp whenever hitting the right click "Fetch source" command.
-This is kind of a hack -- it's a convenience feature to try to get fetching to "just go" no matter what.
-I do a lot of fetching new apps to try from my Raspberry Pi 4, and new apps almost never keyword arm64 off the bat.
+I fetch new apps to try out on my Raspberry Pi 4 often, and new apps almost never keyword "arm64" off the bat.
+When "Fetch source" is used, App Swipe now automatically adds the selected app to `/etc/portage/package.accept_keywords/appswipe.tmp`.
+This is kind of a hack -- but it's just too convenient for making fetch source "just go" no matter what emerge thinks.

 License
 =======